jmpaz/contextualize/docs/usage.md

 Brace expressions and glob patterns in those paths are expanded after cloning.
 The `.git` suffix is optional and the repo will be cloned to `~/.local/share/contextualize/cache/git/` on first use.

-Local non-text files supported by [markitdown](https://github.com/microsoft/markitdown) are automatically converted to text.
+Non-text files supported by [markitdown](https://github.com/microsoft/markitdown) are automatically converted to text.

 | option | description |
 |--------|-------------|